mixmasteru/SFND_2D_Feature_Tracking/README.md

 ./2D_feature_tracking > output.csv
 head -n1 output.csv && tail -n+2 output.csv | sort --field-separator=',' --key=5
 ```
+## MP.7 Performance Evaluation 1
+In the [table](##Results sort by total time) below you will find all available data
+for the detector / descriptor combinations.
+The column "total_kp" shows the number
+of keypoints collected in the code.

+## MP.8 Performance Evaluation 2
+In the [table](##Results sort by total time) below you will find all available data
+for the detector / descriptor combinations.
+The column "total_match" shows the number
+of matched keypoints for all 10 images collected in the code.

+## MP.9 Performance Evaluation 3
+The column "total_time" in the [table](##Results sort by total time) below
+shows the total time it takes for keypoint detection and descriptor extraction
+collected in the code.

+### The TOP3 detector / descriptor combinations are:
+* FAST-ORB
+* FAST-BRIEF
+* FAST-BRISK

+These are recommended as the best choice for the purpose of detecting keypoints on vehicles
+in this case.

 ## Results sort by total time
-The TOP3 detector / descriptor combinations are recommended
-as the best choice for our purpose of detecting keypoints on vehicles.

 |detectorType|descriptorType|total_kp|total_match|total_time|
 |------------|--------------|--------|-----------|----------|